This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Hot dang in Ao Nang – this is certainly one of the ‘hottest’ things to do in Ao Nang / Krabi.

-Walk along Ao Nang on most nights of the week after dark and you’ll likely see an incredible fire show (or two) on the sandy shore.
+Walk along the beach on most nights of the week after dark and you’ll likely see an incredible fire show (or two) on the sandy shore.

-These Ao Nang fire shows usually take place after 7pm whilst the tide is still out, as the beach becomes the stage for some deadly fire tricks.
+These fire shows usually take place after 7pm whilst the tide is still out, as the beach becomes the stage for some deadly fire tricks.

 Large audiences gather to watch fire-breathing, fire juggling plus group stunts all involving flames.
-The fire shows in Ao Nang are free to watch but please do put a donation in their collection boxes at the end as they so earned it.
+The fire shows are free to watch but please do put a donation in their collection boxes at the end as they so earned it.